in North Klamath County

 - Manage food and refuse.

-- Place all garbage and fish refuse in sealed, bear-proof containers.
+- Place all garbage and fish refuse in sealed containers.

-- Do not bury garbage or fish refuse; bears will dig it up.
+- Do not bury garbage or fish refuse; bears have a keen sense of smell and will dig it up.

-- Fish, Hike or Walk with at least one other person when you can.
+- Fish, Hike or Walk with at least one other person.
+(This suggestion is not to be taken lightly)

 - Talk loudly around a stream – carry a whistle to alert bears of your presence.